-See the website www.ugs.utah.edu/student/gened/index.htm for a description of the University's General Education requirements.
+See the website http://ugs.utah.edu/gen-ed-reqs/index.php for a description of the University's General Education requirements and See Figure 1 for a summary.
 General Education includes Intellectual Explorations courses (including a Diversity requirement), and the Writing, American Institutions, and Quantitative Reasoning course requirements.